Student Mentor Training

 It probably seems like a lot, but don’t worry – you can work through the sections at your own pace and decide which areas you would like to focus on.

-Getting Started: the fundamentals of mentoring
+Getting started: the fundamentals of mentoring

-Simply put, mentoring is a more experienced individual using their knowledge and experiences as a foundation to support the growth and development of someone less experienced.
+• Simply put, mentoring is a more experienced individual using their knowledge and experiences as a foundation to support the growth and development of someone less experienced.

 While mentoring has elements in common with teaching and coaching, it is not directive – mentors don’t tell mentees what to do.
+They do share their own experiences, allowing mentees to learn from both their mistakes and successes.

 Mentors are supportive, ready to listen without being judgmental, and focused on providing positive, practical, and reassuring guidance.
-They must be ready to talk through problems in confidence and to explore options together.
+They must be ready to talk through problems in confidence and to explore options together

 Mentoring gives mentees the tools and confidence they need to move forwards at their own pace, in a direction of their choosing.
 At the same time, mentors benefit from skills development and personal growth through reflection.